Sri Lankan-born author Kretser wins top Australia literary prize

 The judging panel praised Kretser's book for bringing "large questions close-up and personal with her witty and poignant observations and her vivid language".

-Her novel centres on two characters each describing a different journey with Kretser exploring questions of home, travel, refugees and rapid changes in electronic communication.
+Her novel centers on two characters each describing a different journey with Kretser exploring questions of home, travel, refugees and rapid changes in electronic communication.

 Kretser was born in Sri Lanka and moved to Australia in 1957 at the age of 14.